seresharp/DebugMod/README.md

-Original mod by KeinZantezuken.
-Remaking using canvas instead of imgui and the modding framework created by myself and MyEyes/Firzen.

 ----------------------------------------------------------------------------------------
                                        FEATURES
 ----------------------------------------------------------------------------------------
-* A completely new toggleable UI in game that provides the following functions:
+* A toggleable UI in-game that provides the following functions:
 * Cheats such as invincibility and noclip
 * The ability to unlock all charms or repair broken ones
 * Change which skills the player has